kiba/Writings/fac/chp20_survival.md

 The sergeant sighed.
 Didn't they go to secondary combat school before attending universities?
 They might be students but they should have a depth of experience that tells them to be less reckless.
 Then again, charging into the face of soulless monsters is pretty reckless.

-The soldiers of mechatron are certainly different from the huntsmen in many ways.
+The soldiers of Mechatron are certainly different from the huntsmen in many ways.
 They are taught never to engage their opponents in melee until they are very close.
-Their attitude is of cautiousness rather than bravo.
+Their attitude is of cautiousness rather than bravo, and they always used the canon fodders(robots) before engaging the enemy themselves.

 Arc sighed in resignation.
 "At least they're doing all the work."